-The table on the right indicates the various start groups available to our Kids’ Tri participants, their competitive nature, and a preliminary start time for each.
+The table at the bottom of the page indicates the various start groups available to our Kids’ Tri participants, their competitive nature, and a preliminary start time for each.
 New start group offerings (denoted in red) allow like-minded or less-familiar athletes to rack together in Transition, to start together, and (theoretically) to finish at approximately the same time.

 Individuals must select from one of these divisions/start groups within the registration process.
 Full descriptions for each group are included below.